mlower/rmnest/README.md

 ## Usage

-*RMNest* can be run directly from the command line within using the `rmnest`.
+*RMNest* can be run directly from the command line within using `rmnest`.
 As an example, the below command would run a standard rotation-measure fit on the provided test data after frequency-averaging to 128 channels within a [pulse] phase window between phase = 0.45 to 0.55